Kaludii/ChatGPT-Turbo-SMS/README.md

     `pip install -r requirements.txt`

-4. Copy your Twilio Account SID, Auth Token, and OpenAI API Key to the `.env` file in the project root directory:
+4. Create a `.env` file in the project root directory and copy your Twilio Account SID, Auth Token, and OpenAI API Key:

     `TWILIO_ACCOUNT_SID=your_twilio_account_sid
     TWILIO_AUTH_TOKEN=your_twilio_auth_token